IEP Progress Monitoring in Kentucky

 How often should you receive IEP progress reports in Kentucky?

 Kentucky requires that each IEP include a description of how the student's progress toward annual goals will be measured and a schedule for periodic reporting to parents (707 KAR 1:320, Section 5(13)).
 Progress reports may align with the regular report card schedule.
 The LEA must make a good faith effort to assist the child in achieving the goals, objectives, or benchmarks documented in the IEP (707 KAR 1:320, Section 9).
-When a student is not making expected progress toward annual goals, the ARC must review and revise the IEP as necessary.
+When a student is not making expected progress toward annual goals, the ARC must review and revise the IEP as necessary under 34 CFR 300.324(b)(1)(ii).
 Under 707 KAR 1:300, Section 3, pre-referral interventions require data-based documentation of repeated assessments communicated to parents at reasonable intervals, which also informs progress monitoring in IEPs for students who entered through an RTI pathway.
-The LEA must provide parents with access to education records within 45 days of request (707 KAR 1:360), including all progress documentation.
+The LEA must provide parents with access to education records within 45 days of request (707 KAR 1:360, Section 3), including all progress documentation.
 Kentucky uses Positive Behavioral Interventions and Supports (PBIS) as a system-level framework that supports tiered intervention monitoring.
+Under KRS 157.230, the Kentucky Board of Education must ensure that educational programs for exceptional children meet each child's needs, reinforcing the obligation for meaningful progress monitoring.
+The ARC must review progress data when considering whether ESY services are necessary to prevent substantial regression (707 KAR 1:290, Section 8).

 What Kentucky Requires